fmristats/fmristats/README.rst

 .. changelog:: 0.0.6

-    * Added .ravel to Image: Will return a copy of the 1-D flattend data that do not contain zeros or nan.
+    * Added .ravel to Image: image.ravel() will return a copy of the 1-D flattend data that do not contain zeros or nan.
-    * Added .components to Image: Will label the non-zero components in the image.
+    * Added .components to Image: image.components() will label the non-zero, path-connected components in the image.
+    * Added .detect_peaks() to Image: Detect the peaks in an image and return a list of their indicies.
     * Beautified the output of picture().
 (A legend and a colourbar are now added by default.)
+    * MetaResult has been renamed to PopulationResult.
+It is still possible to load a MetaResult from disk.
+However, this is now depreciated.

 .. changelog:: 0.0.5